 The American History of Business Journalism (AHBJ) is a volunteer project developed by business journalists, educators, and journalism students.
-It is sponsored by the Society of American Business Editors and Writers.
+It is sponsored by the Society for Advancing Business Editing and Writing (SABEW).
 The AHBJ’s goal is to host a comprehensive repository of articles, essays, reminiscences, and important milestones in the history of U.S. business journalism.
 And like all good histories, it wants to look ahead and not just in the rear view mirror – to be relevant to the practice of journalism today and tomorrow.

 Scores of volunteers and writers have given freely of their time to develop the AHBJ.
 Marty Steffens, SABEW Chair in Business and Financial Journalism at the University of Missouri, provided funding and staffing support.
 Jonathan Steffens designed and developed the AHBJ site.
 Special thanks are due to Chris Roush, Senior Associate Dean, School of Journalism and Mass Communication, UNC Chapel Hill.
 Chris has helped improve most of the content on AHBJ.org and also supervised UNC journalism students in writing the Lives stories about past giants of American business journalism.
 Julia Schrenkler, interactive producer at Minnesota Public Radio, also provided invaluable help in web coding and project management smarts.
 Other notable volunteers include Mary Kate Baumann, Anne Dankelson, Martha Hamilton, Killeen King, and Armie Margaret Lee.